-Olympus E-1 versus Panasonic L1
+Olympus E-1 vs Panasonic L1

-The Olympus E-1 and the Panasonic Lumix DMC-L1 are two digital cameras that were officially introduced, respectively, in June 2003 and February 2006.
+The Olympus E-1 and the Panasonic Lumix DMC-L1 are two digital cameras that were announced, respectively, in June 2003 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 4.9 megapixel, whereas the Panasonic provides 7.4 MP.
+The Olympus has a resolution of 4.9 megapixels, whereas the Panasonic provides 7.4 MP.

 Body comparison: Olympus E-1 vs Panasonic L1

 The physical size and weight of the Olympus E-1 and the Panasonic L1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L1 is notably smaller (13 percent) than the Olympus E-1.
 Moreover, the L1 is markedly lighter (18 percent) than the E-1.
 It is worth mentioning in this context that the E-1 is splash and dust resistant, while the L1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Four Thirds Lens Catalog.